Shashank-Bandaru/Movies_Website/README.md

 A website that displays basic movies information .
 ***
 ### Motivation :
-This project is made as a part of the HTML-CSS-JavaScript Workshop.
+This project is made as a part of the HTML-CSS-JavaScript Workshop conducted by the Students Web Committee IIT Guwahati.
 ***
 ### Features :
 This project has the following features :